HsinCian/final_project/README.md

 ### Prerequisites & Installation

-Our UI need to install python3 in Linux:
+Our UI need to install matplotlib of python3 in Linux:

 ```
 $sudo apt install python3-matplotlib